penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 3. You can't spend a note that has not been created, unless the amount of that note is 0.

+4. The spend does not reveal the amount, asset type, sender identity, or recipient identity.

+    4.1 The spend data included in a transaction preserves this property.

+    4.2 The integrity checks as described above are done privately.

+    4.3 Spends should not be linkable.

+5. The balance contribution of the value of the note being spent is private.

 #### Local Justification

 1. We verify the auth_sig using the randomized verification key, which must not be 0, provided on the spend body, even if the amount of the note is 0.
 A note's transmission key binds the authority.